 - Text

 - Counters

 - Logos

-- · Serial data
+- Remote

-Note: The clock code and serial data can be considered as text data.
+Note: The clock code can be considered as text data.

 When a user field is inserted into a message, the content of the user field is copied into the message during the print time.
 When the user field changes, the message is updated automatically and printed.